Iron and Mining

 - Test if the mean (transformed?) iron levels differed among the mine types.

 - If a difference in means among mine types was identified, then use an appropriate method to determine which of the mine types differed significantly.
+Provide a figure that demonstrates the differences that your found (or did not find).

 - Provide an appropriate statement that describes the difference in means (with a CI) on the original scale (not the transformed scale) for the two mine types that are most different.
 [Hint: You may need to back-transform the results.]